-The popular tourist destination of Phillip Island is best known for its nightly Penguin Parades and its grand prix circuit, neither of which are dog-friendly attractions.
+The popular tourist destination of Phillip Island in Victoria is best known for its nightly Penguin Parades and its grand prix circuit, neither of which are dog-friendly attractions.
 But if you’re visiting with a dog, what else is there to see and do, including in the surrounding area back on the mainland?

 Are Dogs Allowed at the Penguin Parade?